TIMAN-group/2L-HMM-paper/jedm-reviews/round-2/reviewer_c_response.md

 inconsistent with the text?
 Can you be more specific?
 We are unclear as to where in the description of the EM algorithm updating equations we have lost you.

+Note that if you were looking for a proof of convergence of the algorithm or a proof why Equations 9-10 can lead to a correct solution to our optimization problem, this is guaranteed by a general theoretical result about the EM algorithm (see our response to your previous point).

 > In referencing prior art, the authors do not even attempt to
 > explain the relationship of the current approach to regime-switching